GOP Congressman Introduces Bill That Would Force DC to Rename Black Lives Matter Plaza or Forfeit Federal Funding - Washingtonian

 We have long considered Black Lives Matter Plaza’s evolution and the plaza will be part of DC’s America 250 mural project, where we will invite students and artists to create new murals across all eight wards.
 The mural inspired millions of people and helped our city through a very painful period, but now we can’t afford to be distracted by meaningless congressional interference.
 The devastating impacts of the federal job cuts must be our number one concern.
 Our focus is on economic growth, public safety, and supporting our residents affected by these cuts.

-DC Council Chairman Phil Mendelson also expressed opposition to Clyde’s bill in response to a request for comment from Washingtonian.
+DC Council Chairman Phil Mendelson expressed opposition to Clyde’s bill in response to a request for comment from Washingtonian.
 According to a written statement provided by his office, Mendelson says he wishes Congress would instead focus its energy on DC’s “need for judges,” “the need to eliminate the Cannabis Rider,” and “the economic impact that all of these job cuts and possible building vacancies are going to have” on the city.
 “That’s where the attention ought to be and what would help the District,” Mendelson’s statement concluded.

 In December, Clyde floated the idea of doing away with BLM Plaza in an interview with the Daily Caller.
 “You have a street that is blocked off.
 It should not be blocked off,” he told the right-wing publication.
 “You have businesses that are negatively affected by it and they shouldn’t be negatively affected by it.”
 He added that he believes “the Black Lives Matter movement in and of itself should be All Lives Matter,” and called the project “an incredible waste of money.”